Ask a Professional Mermaid

 A: While relaxed, I can hold my breath for close to 4 minutes.
 During underwater shoots the breath hold will be effected by various factors such as the water temperature or currents.
 When you have marine life around you that excites you, your breath hold will also be effected.

 A: There is not an actual super funny story but a few little ones.
 One problem all mermaids might now is the air leaving your mermaid tail in the water what makes it look like you just fated.
-If this happens on events it can be quite embarrassing.
-A few years ago I was in the Philippines to shoot with the whale sharks to create awareness for them.
+If this happens during events it can be quite embarrassing.
+A few years ago I was in the Philippines to shoot with whale sharks to create awareness for them.
 I’m an environmentalist and really conscious about not touching any animals underwater.
-Touching animals has a lot of negative effects and as a mermaid you need to be extra careful with things you do, because a lot of people see you as a role model and are copying the things you do.
+Touching animals can have a lot of negative effects and as a mermaid you need to be extra careful with the things you do, because a lot of people see you as a role model and are copying whatever you do.
 So I was just floating on the surface when I saw this bus-sized shark swimming straight towards me.
 There was no place for me to go so I tried to make myself as flat as possible to allow the shark to swim underneath me.
 But it didn’t swim deep enough and so my bum bounced on it’s back a few times until the shark had passed.
 That was actually quite funny at the end.
 Another funny situation was shooting with great hammerhead sharks in the Bahamas.
-I was posing underwater and couldn’t see clearly when I saw the shade of a shark swimming straight towards me.
+I was posing underwater and couldn’t see clearly, because I don’t wear a mask during shoots.
+Suddenly I saw the shade of a shark swimming straight towards me.
 The female hammerhead decided to join me for a dance and pushed me through the water smoothly for a little while.
 I guess this situation would have freaked out quite a few people but I absolutely loved it.
 The photographer Michal Aw kept shooting during this whole situation and on every picture you can see a big smile in my face.

 A: My first mermaid tail was made from neoprene, latex and a monofin.
 It was black and red coloured.